rixx/books.rixx.de/src/reviews/diane-duane/a-wizard-of-mars.md

   rating: 4
 ---

 I loved this one.
-I'm not a space nut, not even a real sci-fi fan, but this book just really, really worked for me.
+Even if you're not a space nut, or not a real sci-fi fan, I suspect this book will really work for you.
 The combination of space, and magic, and physics, and human and alien conflict, sprinkled with a bit of time line technicalities?
 Yeah, more, please.

+Also, Carmela.
+I love an author who's not afraid to let the side-characters grow into upstaging the main cast.